larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 {{?RFC9245}}.

+Note that the term "moderation" can refer both to *preemptive* moderation, where administrators review attempted participation before it occurs
+(such as reviewing messages to a mailing list), and *reactive* moderation, where administrators intervene after problematic participation has occurred.
+The
-Note that the term "moderation" can refer both to *preemptive* moderation, where moderators review attempted participation before it occurs (such as reviewing messages to a mailing list), and *reactive* moderation, where moderators intervene after problematic participation has occurred.
-The IETF historically mainly practiced reactive moderation, with a spectrum from gentle reminders on- and off-list, all the way to suspension of posting rights and other ways of participating or communicating.
-It is up to the moderators to decide which mix of preemptive and reactive moderation to employ as part of their processes.
+IETF historically mainly practiced reactive moderation, with a spectrum from gentle reminders on- and off-list, all the way to suspension of posting rights and other ways of participating or communicating.
+It is up to the moderators and administrators to decide which mix of preemptive and reactive moderation to employ as part of their processes.